Latest posts by Depesh Mandalia (see all)

 How I scaled an ecommerce company to over $26 million using Facebook Ads

-When they first started out, this business I worked with spent around $3k per month which works out at around $100 per day on Facebook ads.
-Not a huge sum however, they burned through a few months of testing at this level, at best breaking even (making $3K back in sales on $3K ad spend).
+When they first started out, this business I worked with spent around $3k per month (around $100 per day) on Facebook ads.
+Not a huge sum, but they burned through a few months of testing at this level, at best breaking even (making $3K back in sales on $3K ad spend).

-— in particular creating more focussed lookalikes of their buyers (e.g. buyers in the last 3 months as opposed to all buyers ever) which made a big difference.
+One way we did this was by creating more focused lookalikes of their buyers (e.g. buyers in the last 3 months as opposed to all buyers ever), which made a big difference.

 1. Place Facebook ad testing at the heart of your growth

 It goes without saying that as with any growth initiative, testing as much as you can on the Facebook ads platform is essential to growth.
-At the early stages you want to focus on audiences and creative primarily.
+At the early stages you want to focus primarily on audiences and creative.

 Audiences in Facebook are a vast array of innumerable possibilities combining demographic, interest and behavior based targeting to allow you to be broad or deep with your targeting.
 Use Facebook’s Audience Insights tool to play around with targeting options and see what’s available (as per the screen above).

 There are a few schools of thought here: the first is, if you’re targeting something like a hobby, to drill down to the nth degree to pinpoint your ideal target.